hellodx-co/macos-menu-bar-starter-kit/README.md

 - **Classic Drop-Down View**: A simple menu bar app with a drop-down view using `MenuBarExtra`.
 - **Form-Based Menu**: A template showcasing a form instead of the traditional drop-down.
 - **App Delegate Integration**: Manage lifecycle events for the menu bar app with an `AppDelegate`.
-- **API Call Example**: A template demonstrating how to make API calls from your menu bar app.
 - **Weekly Updates**: Stay tuned for new templates added every week!

 ## 🛠 Getting Started